Hey Guys,

 - Patience

-1) Once the images are printed,cut out them out roughly, and glue them to another sheet of heavyweight cardstock, using a glue stick.
+1) Once the images are printed, cut them out roughly, and glue them to another sheet of heavyweight cardstock, using a glue stick.
 This double thickness of cardstock serves as the base for the embellishments.

 3) Once all of the images are fussy cut, neaten the edges using fine files (an emery board cut into little pieces would work for this).

-4) At this point, it’s time to mix a small amount of joint compound with just enough water to make it the consistency of yoghurt.
-Then the concoction is loaded into a fine tip bottle, (I got mine via Amazon).
-Or, if you prefer, contaminate your fancy cake decorating equipment in a way that will make it unsuitable for food, ever again.
+4) At this point, it’s time to mix a small amount of joint compound with just enough water to make it the consistency of yogurt.
+Then the concoction is loaded into a fine-tip bottle, (I got mine via Amazon).
+Or, if you prefer, contaminate your fancy cake-decorating equipment in a way that will make it unsuitable for food, ever again.

 Don’t be afraid to experiment with the goop-to-water ratio – a thin slurry will give you more flowing lines, and a drier mix will be less smooth, but gives greater definition.
 If you have some fancy artistic texture paste lying around, I’m sure it will work just as well.